PE & Sport Premium

-The money currently equates to £8000 per school per year plus an additional £5 per child.
-In academic year 2017 / 18, we will receive £9,070.
-To support our wider vision and plans for PE and sport, we plan to spend the grant in the ways identified below.
+In academic year 2018 / 19, we received £17,900 to support our wider vision and plans for PE and sport.
+We planned to spend the grant in the ways identified below.

 Our priorities for spending this year’s Sports Premium Funding include: